 With my clients growing and tasks are adding up, I saw the need to cultivate a habit, that will help me find time, for my home and my work.

 I ended up with a list of rules for myself that I still use as a guide, and it effectively helped me thrive in what I do.

 I’m going to share with you my non-negotiable rules, and I hope you will find it to be as effective as I did.

 Rule # 1: Time management (scheduling)

-It is a must that you discipline yourself and stick to your set schedule, as doing otherwise will leave you time constrained, and unfocused which will do serious damage on your productivity.
+It is a must that you discipline yourself and stick to your set schedule, as doing otherwise will leave you time constrained, and unfocused which will do serious damage to your productivity.

 These activities will take your attention away from what you initially set your mind into doing and leave you procrastinating.